Zweronz/libfmb/README.md

-# Foursaken-Repacker
+# libfmb
-A tool used to decode and encode/convert model formats created by the game studio Foursaken Media. (umb, fma, fmb, fmb2)
+A library for decoding and encoding/converting model formats created by the game studio Foursaken Media. (umb, fma, fmb, fmb2)